 The goal is to strengthen and improve employment opportunities on the labour market through joint efforts in the region.
 The scope of this Programme Objective includes activities towards all counterparts of the labour market (i.e., employers organisations, trade unions, governments) and all sectors where work opportunities (including part time) are available.
 Facilitating employment supply and demand across borders is also supported, as well as entrepreneurship development activities towards the less competitive age groups and youth.
+Entrepreneurship training for target groups may include social entrepreneurship training.
+All activities need to consider the principles of equal opportunities and non-discrimination (please see section 2.1 Other key characteristics of a Central Baltic project ).

-- Awareness raising among target groups; - Designing and implementing trainings; - Incentives and services for employers; - Networking and dialogues between counterparts of labour market; - Digital tools for online skills development and working; - Entrepreneurship enhancing simulations and problem-solving exercises; - Mobility of participants; - Experience exchange and learning as result of joint implementation;
+- Awareness raising among the targeted less competitive groups and employers - Designing and implementing trainings for the target groups to improve their skills and employment possibilities - Incentives and services for employers (e.g., mentoring) to improve accessibility to jobs - Networking and dialogues between counterparts of labour market (e.g., job search assistance) - Tools for digital and online skills development and working - Entrepreneurship-enhancing simulations and problem-solving exercises to promote entrepreneurship - Mobility of participants to facilitate the demands of the joint labour market - Experience exchange and learning as result of joint implementation